 She has published on Plautine jokes, pharmacology of seduction, Hipparcha the Cynic philosopher, the language of gesture, and illustrations of Carolingian manuscripts.
-Her current book project explores the ways in which the literary figures of women philosophers, especially that of Pythagoras’s wife Theano, engaged with ancient ideas about the gender of knowledge.
+Her most recent book explores the ways in which the literary figures of women philosophers, especially that of Pythagoras’s wife Theano, engaged with ancient ideas about the gender of knowledge.

-Graduate supervision: Dorota Dutsch welcomes inquiries from prospective students on Roman Drama, gender studie, especially biography of female philosophers, and reception.
+Graduate supervision: Dorota Dutsch welcomes inquiries from prospective students on gender studies, especially biography of female philosophers, Roman drama, and reception.

-- Blackwell Companion to Classical Reception in Eastern and Central Europe, co-edited with Zara M. Torlone and Dana Munteanu, forthcoming from Wiley Blackwell in March 2017
+- Blackwell Companion to Classical Reception in Eastern and Central Europe, co-edited with Zara M. Torlone and Dana Munteanu, Wiley Blackwell, 2017

 - Women in Republican Roman Drama, co-edited with Sharon L. James and David Konstan.
 University of Wisconsin Press, 2015. http://uwpress.wisc.edu/books/5427.htm